Types of Armor:

 Soft armor relates to those applications which are comprised of numerous layers of losely fit ballistic sheets which have not been formed into a hard plate.
 The use of soft armor is common in law enforcement and other professions where concealment and comfort are preferred, especially when worn through an entire shift on a daily basis.
 Although more flexible than hard armor, soft armor is limited in scope as a result of the lower levels of protection provided.

 Steel was the first commercially available material used to defeat the penetration of projectiles, starting as early as WWI.
-However, due to the fact that steel plates can create excessive spall, which can result in secondary fragmentation injuries, it has been completely eliminated from personal protection systems in military and police applications.
+However, due to the fact that steel plates can create excessive spall, which can result in secondary fragmentation injuries.
 Some manufacturers still provide steel plate products, selling exclusively to civilians, however we DO NOT sell steel plates due to safety concerns as demonstrated in detail on our Videos page.
-Even with the use of “spall resistant” coatings, which are nothing more than liquid truck bed liner, spall and ricochete should be a major concern to anyone currently utilizing and relying upon steel plates.
+Even with the use of “spall resistant” coatings, which are nothing more than liquid truck bed liner, spall and fragmentation should be a major concern to anyone currently utilizing and relying upon steel plates.

 Aramid fiber is produced by spinning a solid fiber from a liquid chemical blend.
 This causes the polymer chains to orientate in the direction of the fiber, increasing strength.
 Perhaps the most widely known aramid, Kevlar, was developed by Stephanie Kwolek at DuPont in 1965.
 This high-strength material was first commercially used in the early 1970’s as a replacement for steel in racing tires and later evolved into a primary component of various ballistic applications.
 Typically it is spun into ropes or fabric sheets that can be used as such or as an ingredient in composite material components.
 In modern ballistic applications Kevlar can be seen in both hard and soft armor.
 Although limited to stopping low velocity projectiles, Kevlar can also be used to enhance less resistant armor plates, or as spall protection in applications for buildings and vehicles.